 The Center for Manufacturing Technology

-Middlesex Community College has entered into a partnership with Center for Manufacturing
+Middlesex Community College partners with the Center for Manufacturing Technology

-Technology in Woburn to offer manufacturing technology courseware to area employers.
+in Woburn, MA to offer manufacturing technology courseware to area employers.

 Intro to General Machine Shop Practices